holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     }
     ```

-    Its entry data can be of either `Entry::App` or `Entry::CounterSign`, where the inner data is an aribtrary vector of bytes (typically a serialized data structure).
+    Its entry data can be of either `Entry::App` or `Entry::CounterSign`, where the inner data is an arbitrary vector of bytes (typically a serialized data structure).
 If the data is `Entry::CounterSign`, the bytes are accompanied by a struct that gives the details of the countersigning session (this struct will be dealt with in the section on countersigning).

     Note that in both these cases the data is stored using a serialization that is declared by the `entry_defs()` function of the HDI.